appletwoc/qt-random-video/README.md

 ```
 to clone the repository into the current directory.
 Run `cd reelz-simulator` to move into the
 project directory.

-#### Choosing Videos
-Click the Open... button and select one or more videos to play.

----

 Create a build directory `mkdir build` and `cd build`.
 Then, run
 ```